bitwarden/passwordless-docs/src/guide/concepts.md

 Additionally, Passwordless.dev uses other types of tokens for special purposes:

 - A **manually generated authentication token**, created by the private API from requests to the `/signin/generate-token` endpoint.
 This token carries the same weight as a regular authentication token, but is generated manually, side-stepping the usual authentication flow.
-It's primarily used facilitate account recovery and sign-in via magic links.
+It's primarily used to facilitate account recovery and sign-in via magic links.

 ## More terms